jeftegoes/EnglishStudyAndContent/README.md

 - There is -> There's
 - There are -> XXXXXXX

-# 5. Adjectives

-- The adjectives are usually placed **before** the noun that they describe.
-- Examples:
-  - We have good students here.
-  - English is an international language.
-  - He is a Peruvian journalist.
-  - Ugly apartment.
-- In sentences with the **TO BE verb**, we place the adjective **after** the verb.
-- Examples:
-  - Messi is Argentinian.
-  - Shakira is Colombian.
-  - This hotel is very big.
-  - This apartment is nice.

-# 6. Adverbs of frequency / Habits / Routine
+# 5. Adverbs of frequency / Habits / Routine

 - An adverb of frequency describes how often an action happens.
 There are six main adverbs of frequency that we use in English: always, usually (or normally), often, sometimes, rarely, and never.
 - Adverbs: